-Opal basil leaves make aromatic herbed vinegars or oils.
-Make a purple pesto or use the leaves as a garnish for salads or pizza.
-Opal basil can replace green varieties in caprese salads.
-This purple basil can be used fresh or dry; it can also be frozen for future use or used to infuse oil.
+Opal basil leaves make aromatic infused vinegars and oils.
+The dark color leaches into the infusing vinegar, leaving it a beautiful shade of burgundy.
+Make a purple pesto or use the leaves as a garnish for desserts, salads, pizza and pastas.
+Opal basil can replace green varieties in caprese salads and most other recipes calling for standard sweet basil.
+This purple basil can be used fresh or dry; it can also be frozen for future use.
 Opal basil can lend flavor and color to many culinary pairings, including Thai, Vietnamese, and Italian.

 Opal basil was first discovered in 1830 by George Bentham a British botanist.
 Since then, many varietals have been introduced.
 Purple basil crossbreeds rather easily with other basil cultivars which allows for a great number of varietal changes.
 The Dark Opal basil variety was developed at the University of Connecticut in 1950.
 Opal basil is grown both for ornamental and culinary uses; it grows best in the summer heat.